cedarli/vim/README.md

-vim
+vim configuration
-===
+Copyright Cedar Li Open Source Project

-vim configuration Copyright Cedar Li Open Source Project Welcoome to download and using it except commercial
+Welcoome to download and using it except commercial